De'Vante Bausby

-De'Vante Bausby (born January 15, 1993) is an American football cornerback.
-He played college football for the Pittsburg State Gorillas and has been a member of several teams in the National Football League (NFL), Alliance of American Football (AAF), United States Football League (USFL), and XFL.
+De'Vante Bausby (born January 15, 1993) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Pittsburg State Gorillas.
+He was also a member of several teams in the Alliance of American Football (AAF), United States Football League (USFL), and XFL.

 Early life

 Bausby was born in Kansas City, Missouri, to Hosea Bausby and Tasha Word.
 He played football at Hogan Preparatory Academy where he earned All-State honors in both defensive back and wide receiver positions between 2008 and 2010.
 Bausby's career totals included 88 caught passes and 15 touchdowns.
 He recorded a defensive career total of 178 tackles and 22 interceptions.
 He credits his father and uncle for nurturing his lifelong love for football.

 College career

 As a cornerback, Bausby played in all 14 games for Pittsburg State University, starting his freshman season in 2011.
 On November 12, Bausby scored his first and only touchdown while returning a blocked punt against Missouri Southern.
 During his freshman season, Bausby recorded 20 tackles and one interception.
 On December 10, Bausby recorded five tackles and an interception during the NCAA Division II semifinals against Delta State.
 He played all 10 games during his sophomore season in 2012, recording 21 tackles.
 Of his 21-season tackles, Bausby made eight tackles, a sack and an interception during the September 8 game against Central Oklahoma.
 By his junior season, Bausby started 11 of the total 12 games of the 2013 season, recording 39 tackles and earning third-team All-Mid-America Intercollegiate Athletics Association (MIAA) honors.
 By 2015, Bausby earned a Bachelor of Business Administration (BBA).